Zail Singh: Chief Minister of Punjab (1972–77)

 In the general elections of 1977 that followed the Emergency, the Congress party for the first time failed to win even a single seat from Punjab.
-Singh’s tenure as Chief Minister ended on 30 April 1977 when Punjab was placed under President's rule.
-In the elections to the state assembly held in June 1977, the Shiromani Akali Dal was elected to office winning 58 out of 104 seats in the Legislative Assembly.
+Singh’s tenure as chief minister ended on 30 April 1977 when Punjab was placed under President's rule.
+In the elections to the state Assembly held in June 1977, the Shiromani Akali Dal was elected to office winning 58 out of 104 seats in the Legislative Assembly.

-The defeat of the Congress Party in the elections of 1977 led Sanjay Gandhi and Zail Singh to look for a Sikh leader who would weaken the Akali Dal by espousing a strident stand on matters of Sikh faith thus undercutting the Akalis.
-The tactic was inspired partly by Partap Singh Kairon who, as Chief Minister, had propped up Sant Fateh Singh as a counter to the Akali leader Tara Singh during the 1960s.
-Their choice was Sant Jarnail Singh Bhindranwale who was then a little known Sikh preacher but would go on to be a Frankenstein's monster for his patrons.
+The defeat of the Congress party in the elections of 1977 led Sanjay Gandhi and Singh to look for a Sikh leader who would weaken the Akali Dal by espousing a strident stand on matters of Sikh faith thus undercutting the Akalis.
+The tactic was inspired partly by Partap Singh Kairon who, as chief minister, had propped up Fateh Singh as a counter to the Akali leader Tara Singh during the 1960s.
+Their choice was Jarnail Singh Bhindranwale who was then a little known Sikh preacher but would go on to be a Frankenstein's monster for his patrons.
 Bhindranwale came to limelight in 1978 when a clash between his followers and Nirankari Sikhs led to the death of a dozen people.
-The Congress party lionized Bhindranwale and helped him establish the Dal Khalsa party.
+The Congress party lionised Bhindranwale and helped him establish the Dal Khalsa party.
 In the general elections of 1980, Bhindranwale even campaigned for Congress candidates.